jackdewinter/pymarkdown/docs/rules/rule_md023.md

 failures being reported for a single SetExt Heading element, the reported position was moved to the start of the boundary line of the SetExt Heading element.

+## Fix Description

+Any leading spaces at the start of an Atx Heading element or within any part of a SetExt Heading element are removed.